sopkeyn/MeXE402_Midterm_Adoptante-Ortega/README.md

 The linear regression model has been trained to predict the final grade (G3).
 Here are the evaluation results on the test set:

+**INTERPRETATION: Model's Predictive Power**
+The predictive power of the model can be assessed using metrics like R-squared and Mean Squared Error (MSE):

+**R-squared:**

+R-squared indicates the proportion of the variance in the dependent variable that can be explained by the independent variables.
+An R-squared value close to 1 suggests that the model explains a significant portion of the variability in student performance.
+For instance, an R-squared of 0.85 means that 85% of the variability in final grades can be accounted for by the predictors in the model.

+**Mean Squared Error (MSE):**

+MSE provides a measure of the average squared differences between predicted and actual final grades.
+A lower MSE indicates better predictive accuracy.
+For example, an MSE of 10 suggests that, on average, the model's predictions deviate from the actual grades by the square root of 10 (approximately 3.16 points).

+Conclusion
+Understanding the coefficients and the model's predictive power helps educators and stakeholders identify key factors influencing student performance.
+This knowledge can guide interventions, such as promoting effective study habits or improving attendance policies.
+Ultimately, leveraging predictive modeling can lead to better educational outcomes by tailoring strategies to support student success.
 **Mean Squared Error (MSE): 1.462**
 **R-squared (R²): 0.850**
 The R² score of **0.85** indicates that the model explains about **85%** of the variance in the final grade (G3).
 This suggests a reasonably good fit for the data, though there is still some room for improvement.